premsagary/Docker/Ports_and_Volumes.md

       you can add your website files to local folder which is monted on container, nginx will use it

+##   Docker file for building container

+            prems-MacBook-Air:~ premsagar$ vi Dockerfilevi dockerfile

+            FROM debian:stable
+            MAINTAINER prem <prem@docker.com>

+            RUN apt-get update
+            RUN apt-get upgrade
+            RUN apt-get install telnet

+            docker build -t premsagar/myapache .  ( "." will help where to look for dockerfile)

+            it will use cached copies if you remove one "RUN" and run again although if you deleted the Image.

+            Best practice:

+            FROM debian:stable
+            MAINTAINER prem <prem@docker.com>
+            RUN apt-get update && apt-get upgrade -y && apt-get install -y apache2 telnet elinks openssh-server (This will help to create lesss dependent images when you run script)

 #### GO *[BACK](index.md)*